Bartozzz/scan-dir/README.md

 [![npm downloads](https://img.shields.io/npm/dt/call-dir.svg)](https://www.npmjs.com/package/call-dir)
   <br>

-**call-dir** loads files from a directory and executes a callback for each one.
-Directory path is relative to the current working directory (`process.cwd()`).
+**call-dir** looks for files in a directory and executes a callback for each one.
 All dot files and files without extension are ignored.
+Supports deep-loading files from sub-folders.
+Can be used as an autoloader for JavaScript.
 </div>

 ## Installation